Between Past and Future: The Rebirth of the Classical Guitar through Manuel de Falla’s Homenaje

 Harmonic language

 We can see a different approach compared to traditional guitar composition.
-The guitar had been depleted in the repertoire, and to remedy this, guitarists such as Tarrega and Segovia contributed to a variety of transcription for the instrument.
-On the other hand, Homenaje brought into the classical guitar repertoire a new language that guitarists had not explored yet, which helped reconnect the classical guitar to the current movement of classical music.
+The guitar had been depleted in the repertoire, and to remedy this, guitarists such as Tarrega and Segovia contributed to a variety of transcriptions for the instrument.
+On the other hand, Homenaje introduced a new language to the classical guitar repertoire that guitarists had not previously explored, helping to reconnect the classical guitar with the current movement in classical music.
 The piece, as noted by Bogdanovic's analysis, is mode-based.
 However, according to his studies, they were no consensus on which mode to employ; Bogdanovic used the North Indian Thāta classification developed by N.A Jairazbhoy.[10]
 This multicultural approach, which is part of the aesthetic of the 20th century, was introduced by this piece for the guitar repertoire.
-The use of quartal harmonies and quintals that are easily executable of the guitar showcases the impressionistic approach employed by Debussy and Falla, Falla's which wasn't employed previously for the guitar.
-The piece was constructed for the guitar's unique characteristics, such as colour, articulation, and acoustic properties, that other instruments cannot necessarily achieve.
+The use of quartal harmonies and quintals, which are easily executable on the guitar, showcases the impressionistic approach employed by Debussy and Falla, a technique not previously utilized for the guitar.
+The piece was constructed to take advantage of the guitar's unique characteristics, such as colour, articulation, and acoustic properties, which other instruments cannot necessarily achieve.

 Conclusion

-The evolution seen in the 20th century, coming from the 19th century, impacted how we see and use the guitar to this day.
+The evolution seen in the 20th century, which originated in the 19th century, continues to impact how we view and use the guitar to this day.
 A critical aspect of this evolution is the collaboration of the classical guitarist and composer.
-One aspect that helped the guitar’s integration into classical music at the time was the work of Homenaje by Manuel De Falla.
-It is not the only circumstances that helped the classical guitar, but one crucial aspect that deserved to be acknowledge more for the sake of the understanding of its history.
+One aspect that facilitated the guitar’s integration into classical music at the time was Manuel de Falla's Homenaje.
+It is not the only circumstance that helped the classical guitar, but one crucial aspect that deserves to be acknowledged more for the sake of understanding its history.
 Since that piece, we have seen other non-guitarist composers throughout the 20th century experiment with the possibility of the guitar.
-Through my research, we can see this piece reflects the aesthetic of the 20th century that had not been done for the instrument compared to other form of musical expression.
+Through my research, we can see that this piece reflects the aesthetic of the 20th century, which had not been explored for the instrument compared to other forms of musical expression.
 However, it is essential to consider other factors, such as the development of the instrument, the creation of amplification, and the output of Andres Segovia in the development of the classical guitar in the 20th century.
-However, Homenaje gave a preview of what the classical guitar was going to go through in the 20th century; exploration of color, timbres, effects, articulation, and a harmonic language similar to what the world of western music was going through.
+However, Homenaje provided a preview of what the classical guitar would undergo in the 20th century, including the exploration of colour, timbres, effects, articulation, and a harmonic language similar to the one the world of Western music was experiencing.

 Bibliography